Cookiemonster-project/tee-baseplate/README.md

 # tee-baseplate

- A baseplate for tee-related programs
+A customizable baseplate for all tee-related programs.